ngc92/space-tyckiting/clients/julia/README.md

  2. Implement behaviour in the `move()` method.
  3. Run your custom AI with `julia ./cli.jl --ai your_ai`

+For testing the AI, it might be helpful to start cli.jl in a julia interpreter and then just call the start_client() function to avoid the startup time of the julia interpreter.

 ## Testing

 Currently there are no tests defined.

+## Known issues
+Crashes when the game ends :(